JetBrains/teamcity-documentation/topics/configuring-general-settings.md

 <td>

-the build counter unique for each build configuration.
+The build counter unique for each build configuration.
 It is maintained by TeamCity and will resolve to a next integer value on each new build start.
 The current value of the counter can be edited in the [Build counter](#Build+Counter) field.

 </td></tr><tr>